VritraSecz/ArtifyX/README.md

 ```

 ## Note
++ Generated Image will save into your internal storage and path is `/sdcard/ArtifyX`
 + To exit from tool just type `exit` or `bye` and hit ENTER.
 You will get exit from prompt.

 ## Screenshot